-What are Pickleworms?
+What Are Pickleworms?

 They hatch from eggs laid on host plants.
-These little caterpillars enjoy munching leaves, flower buds, and other plant parts [1].
+These little caterpillars enjoy munching on leaves, flower buds, and other plant parts [1].

 How to Get Rid of Pickleworms Naturally